codeoverflow-org/chatoverflow-wiki/README.md

 2. Click on the ✎ icon in the upper right corner
 3. Edit the page
 4. Enter a message that describes your change and click on `Propose file change`.
+6. Click on `Compare & Pull Request` to suggest the change.
+Add a fitting title and submit the PR.
 5. We'll review the change and merge it if it fits.

 If you are experienced with git you can of course also fork this repo, do commits and create a pull request.